BCWF-Wetlands/WESP_Calculator/README.md

 There is a single script Analysis_wespR.R that reads the field and office questions and generates the wetland ecosystem scores for each wetland.

-Enter the abbrevaited EcoProvince (GD, SIM, CI, etc)
+Enter the EcoProvince abbreviation (GD, SIM, CI, etc)

 Identify if it is a Single or Reference site